appsmithorg/appsmith-docs/how-to-guides/use-notion-as-database-on-appsmith.md

 ![Screenshot Five](../.gitbook/assets/notion-appsmith-5.png)

-Then change the default name to a name of your choice.For Instance, I am using the name, 'Movicon'.
+Change the default name to a name of your choice.For Instance, I am using the name, 'Movicon'.
 You shall now see Widgets, Datasources and Pages on the left navigation bar. we can use these compomnents in our application.
 We will create a Notion API.

 ![Screenshot six](../.gitbook/assets/notion-appsmith-6.png)